-London's Metropolitan Police announced that three male suspects were also shot and killed, within eight minutes of the attack being reported.
-12 suspects were arrested on Sunday in the nearby east London area of Barking, with searches in the neighborhood continuing.
+Metropolitan Police announced that three male suspects were also shot and killed, within eight minutes of the attack being reported.
+Several arrests have been made this morning, following police raids in the nearby east London area of Barking.

-BBC reporter Holly Jones, who was on London Bridge at the time of the attack, said that she saw a van “probably traveling at about 50 miles an hour,” being driven by a man.
+BBC reporter Holly Jones, who was on London Bridge at the time of the attack, reported that she saw a van “probably travelling at about 50 miles an hour,” being driven by a man.
 "He swerved right round me and then hit about five or six people.
 He hit about two people in front of me and then three behind," Jones told the BBC.

-The second incident was reported at nearby Borough Market at 11:16 p.m.
-BT, an area full of restaurants and bars.
-Details about this attack have not been made available.
-The London Police confirmed that shots were fired after armed officers responded to the scene.
+The second incident was reported at nearby Borough Market at 11:16 p.m., an area full of restaurants and bars.
+Metropolitan Police confirmed that shots were fired after armed officers responded to the scene.